Yorktown Grange Fair

 The Yorktown Grange Fair is an annual event held in Yorktown Heights, New York.
 It features agricultural and educational exhibits, community participation activities, entertainment, food and carnival rides.
 It is presented by the Yorktown Grange Agricultural Society, a 501(c)(3) not-for-profit corporation.

 History

 Early history of the fair

 The first Grange Fair was held October 19, 1923.
 The early displays of produce, baking and flowers were auctioned off after being judged, creating a traditional finale to the fair, which continues today.

+World War II caused the fair to be cancelled from 1942 to 1945.

 In September 1954, the fair was held on the Moseman Road fairgrounds for the first time.
 In December 1954, the Fair Association was formed to organize and implement the fair.